biado/PhotoCube/PhotoCube/README.md

 ### Step 1: Enter a connection-string:

-Add a connection-string to your SQL database in the file: *ObjectCubeServer/Models/Contexts/ObjectContext.cs* around line 183.
+Add a connection-string to your database in the file: *ObjectCubeServer/Models/Contexts/ObjectContext.cs* switch statement around line 163.
 Eg:
 ```
-optionsBuilder.UseSqlServer("Server = (localdb)\\mssqllocaldb; Database = ObjectData; Trusted_Connection = True; AttachDbFileName=C:\\Databases\\ObjectDB.mdf");
+case "DESKTOP-123456": // Put your computer name
+    if (connectionString != null)
+    {
+        optionsBuilder.UseNpgsql(connectionString);
+    }
+    else
+    {
+		optionsBuilder.UseNpgsql("Server = localhost; Port = 5432; Database = PC; User Id = photocube; Password = postgres;"); // put your connection-string
+    }
+    break;
 ```

-Note that the connection-string identifies the Server, this is usually "Server = (localdb)\\mssqllocaldb;", the name of the database: "Database = ObjectData;", that it's a trusted connection: "Trusted_Connection = True;" and the path to the database file (.mdf) "AttachDbFileName=C:\\Databases\\ObjectDB.mdf".
-The ObjectDB.mdf file will be created later with the command "Update-Database".

-Also note that the directory *C:\\Databases* needs to exist.
+Guide on how to find your computer name: https://it.umn.edu/services-technologies/how-tos/find-your-computer-name

 ### Step 2: Enter the path to the LSC Dataset on your computer:
+**Note: This step is needed only if you are generating SQL script to insert the data to the database (i.e. running Step 5-1).
+You can skip this part unless you change the data mapping.**

 Please create an *App.Config* file under *Server\ObjectCubeServer* and specify the path to the LSC dataset and other required files on your computer.
 These file paths are needed to run *ConsoleAppForInteractingWithDatabase/DatasetInsertSQLGenerator.cs*.
-The content of the file is like this, where you replace the `value`s to your own paths.
+The content of the file is something like below, where you replace the `value`s to your own paths.

 ```
 <?xml version="1.0" encoding="utf-8"?>